alexaDYZ/food-delivery/README.md

 When there's no one available right now, assign the order to whoever can finish his/her current order(s) the ealiest.

+### Patient Anticipatory Method:

+Stalling time = k seconds
+pending orders: orders received, stored in the batch, not assigned yet

+When an order arrives in the system at time t, check if there are pending orders:
+Case 1: no pending order
+- start a new batch
+- set cutoff time of assignment = t + k
+Case 2 there are pending orders, but t < the cutoff time of assignment set earlier
+- append the order to the current batch

+When t = cutoff time of assignment, assign all orders.

+Assignment method:
+- Convert the problem to min_cost_max_flow problem, with source node as the sink node as dummy node, a bipartite graph of orders set and riders set, and apply the algorithm for the min_cost_max_flow to solve this problem.

 ## Analysis of Performance: